rixx/books.rixx.de/data/reviews/umberto-eco/the-name-of-the-rose/index.md

 review:
   date_read:
   - 2004-04-01
+  - 2021-08-12
   rating: 5
+  tldr: What's there to say?
+The book is a giant pretentious nerd trap and I enjoy pretty much everything about it.
+Re-read.
 ---

 Medieval monks?
 Thinly disguised opportunities to lecture the reader about history and theology?
 Showing off your